pkhungurn/talking-head-anime-2-demo/README.md

 the PNG format, make sure to uncheck "Save color values from transparent pixels" before you hit "Export."

 ![Make sure to uncheck 'Save color values from transparent pixels' before exporting!](docs/export_as_png.png "Make sure to uncheck 'Save color values from transparent pixels' before exporting!")

+## Disclaimer

+While the author is an employee of Google Japan, this software is not Google's product and is not supported by Google.

+The copyright of this software belongs to me as I have requested it using the [IARC process](https://opensource.google/docs/iarc/).
+However, Google might claim the rights to the intellectual property of this invention.